dlccyes/playlastify/README.md

 # playlistifie

-simple webapp for some spotify playlist stats with Spotify WebAPI, hosted on Heroku
+simple webapp for some Spotify playlist stats using Spotify WebAPI, hosted on Heroku

 https://playlistifie.herokuapp.com